Qbizinc/qbiz-wiki/Architecture-Evaluations/Architecture-Solution-Constraints-and-Assumptions.md

   - Are there any significant assumptions, like requests per second per server?
 IOPs per request?
   - Have any of the above assumptions been validated through exercises like performance/load testing?
 - What workloads should this architecture *theoretically* be able to handle?
   - Building off this, what is the limiting factor of this architecture?
 CPU?
 Network bandwidth?
+Number of users?
 - Have any capacity planning/forecasting exercises been performed?
 If so, at what point will this architecture need to be scaled up?
 - Does this architecture have high availability?
 Utilize DB backups?
 Utilize multi region?
 Or are any/all of these options eschewed for cost savings in anticipation of not needing them?
 - Will this architecture be temporary (i.e. a few months to a few years) or indefinitely permanent?